• Skip to primary navigation

 What is tretinoin?

-Tretinoin is a prescription-grade, first-generation retinoid that acts as a chemical exfoliant to help eliminate dead skin cells and promote cellular growth.
+Tretinoin is a prescription-grade medication for the treatment of acne and wrinkles; it is also first-generation retinoid that promotes cellular turnover.
 It also increases the production of collagen and stimulates the production of new blood vessels in the skin, which improves skin color5.

 Benefits of tretinoin